bbdavidbb/warcfilter/README.md

 A simple node js cli program that filters out WARC records based on an argument criteria

-## Wireframes
-Our designer made wireframes for us and we utilized them to design the frontend: https://www.figma.com/file/cZoci5JaV55iGBKVTwUpT2/ProCollabDesign?node-id=0%3A1

 ## Scripts on how to run this directory

 After downloading node.js from [https://nodejs.org/en/](https://nodejs.org/en/)